rafaels2/MultiscaleInterpolation/README.md

     - $Q^Mf(x):=av_M(\Phi(x),f(\Xi))$
 - `Moving` is a moving least squares that promises polynomial reproduction.
 It is based on the `PolynomialReproduction` module.
 ### Manifolds
 - `AbstractManifold.py` is the base class for the manifolds.
-It implements naively some of the required APIs for a manifold.
+It implements naively some required APIs for a manifold.
 - `Circle.py` is the $S^1$ single dimensional sphere manifold.
 	- The suggested average is geodesic.
 	- Exp-Log pair is